Better Me

 If you have pain or swelling in your knee, or if you want to avoid these issues, you might be wondering if a compression knee sleeve might help.
 These sleeves come in different styles and can help stabilize your knee joint.

 They aren’t the same thing as knee braces—knee braces limit the motion in your knee and are usually used when you’re recovering from a more serious injury.
-Compression sleeves add support, help protect the knee and can help relieve pain associated with minor knee problems.
+Compression sleeves add extra support, help protect the knee and can help relieve pain associated with minor knee problems.

 Christopher Bruscato, a sports physical therapist and athletic trainer with Banner Health, said before you try a knee sleeve, you should talk to your doctor about why you think you need one, especially if you’re dealing with an injury.